babrier/NLB-SQA-2023-AUBURN/REPO.md

 ## NLB Project Report Markdown File

-- Ben Brierly - I performed task 4.a which created a githook to run and report all security weaknesses in the project in a CSV file.
+- Ben Brierly - I completed task 4.a which created a githook to run and report all security weaknesses in the project in a CSV file.
 The githook was created in a modiffied pre-commit file that used bandit to reccurssively select and analyze all python files.
 The resulting analysis was placed in a